-Incentives for Halal Park Operators
+1) Incentives for Halal Park Operators

-In an effort to promote the attractiveness of the Halal Parks, halal park operators are eligible for the following incentives:
+In efforts to promote the attractiveness of the Halal Parks, halal park operators are eligible for the following incentives:

+i.
 PS with income tax exemption of 100% of the statutory income for a period of 10 years.
 Unabsorbed capital allowances incurred during the PS period can be carried forward and deducted from the post-PS income of the company.

-Accumulated losses incurred during the PS period can be carried forward and deducted from the post-PS income of the company for a period of 7 consecutive years.
+Accumulated losses incurred during the PS period can be carried forward and deducted from the post-PS income of the company for a period of 7 consecutive years;

-ii ITA of 100% on qualifying capital expenditures incurred within 5 years.
+- ii.
+ITA of 100% on qualifying capital expenditures incurred within 5 years.
 The allowance can be offset against 100% of the statutory income for each year of assessment.
-Any unutilised allowances can be carried forward to subsequent years until they are fully utilised.
+Any unutilised allowances can be carried forward to subsequent years until they are fully utilised; - iii.
+Exemption from import duty on equipment and machinery used directly in the Cold Room operations in accordance with the prevailing policies.

-Incentives for Halal Industry Players
+2) Incentives for Halal Food Industry Players

-Companies proposing to undertake projects in the designated Halal Parks are eligible for: - i ITA of 100% on qualifying capital expenditures incurred within a period of 10 years.
+Companies proposing to undertake projects in the designated Halal Parks are eligible for:

+ITA of 100% on qualifying capital expenditures incurred within a period of 10 years.
 This allowance can be offset against 100% of the statutory income for each year of assessment.
-Any unutilised allowances can be carried forward to subsequent years until they are fully utilised; or
+Any unutilised allowances can be carried forward to subsequent years until they are fully utilised;

-- ii Exemption from import duty and sales tax on raw materials used for the development and production of halal promoted products. - iii Double deduction on expenses incurred in obtaining international quality standards such as HACCP, GMP, Codex Alimentarius (food standard guidelines of FAO & WHO), Sanitation Standard Operating Procedure, and regulations for compliance for export markets such as Food Traceability from farmed pork.
+- ii.
+Income tax exemption on export sales for a period of 5 years; - iii.
+Exemption from import duty on raw materials used for the development and production of halal promoted products; - iv.
+Double deduction on expenses incurred in obtaining international quality standards such as HACCP, GMP, Codex Alimentarius (food standard guidelines of FAO & WHO), Sanitation Standard Operating Procedure, and regulations for compliance for export markets such as Food Traceability from 'farm to fork'.

-Incentives for Halal Logistics Operators
+3) Incentives for Halal Logistics Operators

-In an effort to promote the halal industry and halal supply chain in Malaysia, the following incentives are granted to halal logistics operators:
+To further enhance the halal industry and halal supply chain in Malaysia, the following incentives are granted to halal logistics operators:

-i Income tax exemption of 100% of the statutory income for a period of 5 years.
+i.
+Income tax exemption of 100% of the statutory income for a period of 5 years.
 Unabsorbed capital allowances incurred during the PS period can be carried forward and deducted from the post-PS income of the company.

-Accumulated losses incurred during the PS period can be carried forward and deducted from the post pioneer income of the company for a period of 7 consecutive years.
+Accumulated losses incurred during the PS period can be carried forward and deducted from the post pioneer income of the company for a period of 7 consecutive years;

+- ii.
 ITA of 100% on qualifying capital expenditures incurred within 5 years.
 The allowance can be offset against 100% of the statutory income for each year of assessment.
-Any unutilised allowances can be carried forward to subsequent years until they are fully utilised.
+Any unutilised allowances can be carried forward to subsequent years until they are fully utilised; - iii.
+Exemption from import duty and sales tax on equipment and machinery used directly in the Cold Room operations in accordance with the prevailing policies.

-Applications should be submitted to HDC via www.halal. gov.my.
+Applications should be submitted to HDC.
 For further information, please visit www.hdcglobal.com.